sfu-rsl/leaf_dev/new/docs/RustCompilerExplorations.md

 ### Function
 - `TyCtxt::type_of` returns the function type.
 Its kind is `TyKind::FnDef`.
 - To get the return type we can query its signature using `TyCtxt::fn_sig`.

+## SwitchInt
+- `false` is considered as 0 in a fashion hard-coded.
+Take a look at the implementation of `TerminatorKind::if_`.